 Master of Social Work, Boston University, Boston, United States

 Bachelor of Arts, Rutgers University, New Brunswick, United States

-Dr. Skeer’s research currently focuses on family engagement and the role that family meals play in adolescent risk prevention.
+Dr. Skeer's research currently focuses on family engagement and the role that family meals play in adolescent risk prevention.
 She has been the Principal Investigator on multiple studies to develop and test interventions related to adolescent substance misuse prevention.
-These include a substance use preventive intervention geared toward parents of 5th-7th grade students in schools Greater Boston, funded through the National Institute on Drug Abuse and a study in rural Idaho to develop a methamphetamine use prevention communication intervention for teens, funded by the DentaQuest Foundation.
+These include a substance use preventive intervention geared toward parents of 5th-7th grade students in Boston Public Schools, funded through the National Institute on Drug Abuse and a study in rural Idaho to develop a methamphetamine use prevention communication intervention for teens, funded by the DentaQuest Foundation.
 She has also been funded to conduct qualitative research with parents/guardians and children on perspectives around marijuana as the recreational law takes effect in Massachusetts.
 In her role as faculty, Dr. Skeer takes the opportunity to include students as Research Assistants in her projects, many of whom have had the opportunity to publish with her.

 Dr. Skeer is engaged in community substance use prevention.
 She is an active member in a local substance abuse prevention coalition, where she gives talks in her town and serves as a subject matter expert to the Coalition steering committee.